What Type of Water Should You Use in Your Keurig?

-Not only will using a water filter or bottled water help you to enjoy better tasting coffee, it will also help to extend the life expectancy of your machine.
+Not only will using a water filter or bottled water helps you to enjoy better-tasting coffee, it will also help to extend the life expectancy of your machine.

 The important thing to remember is that regardless of what kind of filtered or bottled water option you decide to go with, just try to avoid using unfiltered tap water as often as possible in your Keurig.

 We’d Love to Hear from You